quentinLeDilavrec/Chrome-instrumentation/README.md

 # Chrome-instrumentation
-launch a chrome browser instrumented for behavior analysis
+Launch a chrome browser instrumented for behavior analysis